deepak-pradhan/AIOS-docs/README.md

    UEFI:
    , initializes hardware components
+     ? north / south bridge
-   , performs a POST.
+   , performs a POST
-   , looks for a bootable device
+   , seeks for a bootable device.
    , loads the bootloader

   Bootloader: